What are the major and minor requirements?

 What do Psychology majors do after graduation?

-Majors from the Class of 2017 joined the following organisations after graduation: Institute of Mental Health, Singapore Public Service, National Council of Social Service, Stockholm Chamber of Commerce, National University of Singapore, UWC Japan, a Virtual Reality start-up and more.
-Some went into graduate schools at University College London, the Yale University School of Public Health, Fuller Theological Seminary, and more.
+Majors from the Class of 2017 and 2018 joined the following organizations after graduation: Institute of Mental Health, Singapore Public Service, National Council of Social Service, Stockholm Chamber of Commerce, National University of Singapore, UWC Japan, a Virtual Reality start-up, Economic Development Board, Singapore Children’s Society, MINDEF, Community Psychology Hub, and more.
+Some went into graduate schools in countries such as the United States, Singapore, and the United Kingdom (see more information below).

 To find out more about Psychology careers and how their development is supported at Yale-NUS, please see the CIPE Career Services page.